maritime-web/BalticWeb/README.md

-Embryo
+BalticWeb
 =========

-A tool for ships sailing in the Arctic region around Greenland.
-ArcticWeb serves as a single access point to safety related information, provides streamlined reporting and allows for voluntary coordinated voyage through sharing of positions and planned routes.
+A tool for ships sailing in the Baltic region.
+BalticWeb serves as a single access point to safety related information, provides streamlined reporting and allows for voluntary coordinated voyage through sharing of positions and planned routes.

 The live system can be found here: https://arcticweb.e-navigation.net